 Skip to main content

-Re-opening Buildings in a COVID World“We have reached a time where planning for a safe return to normal activities has become a priority.
+“We have reached a time where planning for a safe return to normal activities has become a priority.
 Safe operation of HVAC and building water management systems are critical components of building readiness and reopening.”
-ASHRAE President Darryl K. Boyce, P.Eng.

 COVID restrictions in Australia are easing and governments in the key markets where EP&T Global operate are removing their lockdowns and other restrictions.
 Leading industry bodies in multiple countries are calling for a thoughtful and planned approach to the re-opening of buildings.
 Organisations such as ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers), AIRAH (Australian Institute of Refrigeration, Air Conditioning and Heating) and others, have urged special caution when re-opening buildings.
 A big reason being that improperly or poorly maintained HVAC systems can contribute to spread of outbreaks like Legionella.

 ASHRAE Epidemic Task Force chair, ASHRAE Environmental Health Committee voting member, and 2013-14 ASHRAE Presidential Member, Bill Bahnfleth stated, “Key elements of a strategy to limit the spread of the COVID-19 virus are to perform needed heating, ventilating and air conditioning (HVAC) system maintenance, including filter changes, and to run HVAC equipment prior to re-occupancy.”
-EP&T’s team of technical experts and analysts share this view, and have been providing advice and guidance to customers around the world accordingly.
+EP&T’s team of technical experts and analysts share this view and have been providing advice and guidance to customers around the world accordingly.

 As building operators prepare to re-open their buildings, welcome tenants, and move closer to normal operations, we believe that sharing guidelines on some of the measures required to mitigate potential health risks is important.